-Dr Liping Pang is a Science Leader at ESR.
-Her field of expertise is on the experimental investigations and modelling of contaminant transport in subsurface media, in particular on subsurface microbial transport.
+Dr Liping Pang is a Science Leader in the Environmental Science Group at ESR's Christchurch Science Centre.
+Her expertise is in experimental investigations into and modelling contaminant transport in porous media, particularly subsurface microbial transport.

 Recently funded projects